abhi114/lawyer-listing/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

-## App Screens
+## App Screens & Features

-This app includes three main screens:
+This app includes three main screens, accessible via bottom tabs:

-- **Home Screen**: Displays a list of lawyers fetched from a remote API.
-Includes search and filter functionality for lawyer name and specialization.
+- **Home Screen**: Displays a list of lawyers fetched from a remote API (Mock API).
+Features:
+  - Pull-to-refresh: Swipe down to refresh the lawyer list.
+  - Search/filter: Quickly find lawyers by name or specialization using the search bar.
 - **Lawyer Profile Screen**: Shows detailed information about a selected lawyer, including their experience, languages, rating, and an option to start a chat.
 - **Chat Screen**: Allows users to chat with a lawyer.
+Features:
-Conversations can be saved to device storage and are retrieved for each lawyer.
+  - Persist chat history: Conversations are saved using AsyncStorage and loaded per lawyer.
+  - Typing indicator: Shows when the lawyer is typing a response.

+## Navigation

+The app uses bottom tab navigation for easy access to Home, Chat, and Profile screens.

 ## State Management